 Not everyone is cut to do research, however.
 Many people interested in aging that contact me, in fact, already have careers in completely different areas.
 But even if you cannot become a researcher there are many other ways you can help.
 Provided you have the means, of course, another straightforward way to help is by funding research on aging via charitable donations or venture capital investments.
 A word on how scientific funding works may be in order...

 While government funding exists to support scientific research, including research on aging, this is largely inadequate.
+To put things in perspective, the US government spends twice more money on defence R&D than on biomedical research and its defence budget is >15x the total budget for biological and biomedical research (NIH, NSF, etc.); other countries are similar and the UK government spends >10x more on defence than on research.
 The problem is not only that funding is not sufficient to allow progress at a sufficient pace, but government funding is often misdirected.
 (And I acknowledge this having received substantial government funding to support my lab, so this is not just a case of sour grapes.)
 The problem with government funding is that, because of the way funding is typically allocated via peer-review, it is a conservative process which rewards incremental advances but discourages out-of-the-box, innovative projects.
 Therefore, while projects that follow-up on established paradigms, such as caloric restriction, have a chance of being funded, radical projects like those inspired by SENS have no chance.
 (This is not to say we should cut funding from caloric restriction and provide funding for SENS, but merely illustrates the point that high-risk, high-reward projects have little or no chance of receiving government funding.)